dymmond/lilya/docs/en/docs/authentication.md

 Once you have installed `AuthenticationMiddleware`, the `request.user` interface becomes available to your endpoints and other middleware.

-The implementation should implement the inteface `UserInterface`, which includes two properties and any additional information your user model requires.
+The implementation should implement the interface `UserInterface`, which includes two properties and any additional information your user model requires.

 * `.is_authenticated`
 * `.display_name`